AIMII Workshop at IASEAI'26

 The workshop will feature three panel discussions with leading researchers as well as a poster/lightning talk session showcasing new work from the broader community.

-We are soliciting abstracts to present a poster or lightning talk at the first workshop on AI, Manipulation, & Information Integrity (AIMII) Workshop at IASEAI'26.
+We are soliciting submissions to present a poster or lightning talk at the first workshop on AI, Manipulation, & Information Integrity (AIMII) Workshop at IASEAI'26.
+There are two routes to presenting:

 IMPORTANT: While the IASEAI organizers assured us that all accepted submissions will be able to register to the workshop day itself, registration for the main IASEAI conference is separate.
 If you are interested in attending the remainder of the conference, please submit a statement of interest here and mention that you are submitting to the workshop.